sheldonhull/sheldonhull.github.io/_posts/2018-03-29-git-cracking.md

 ### Overall Impression

 Overall impression is positive.
 I'd say it's a nice solution to help with understanding and getting up and running faster than some other solutions, or using Git via command line along.
-While that's a worthy goal, being able to easily review changes, ammend commits, pull and merge remote changes from multiple sources, and other things, I'm not sure a newbie could do all at any time near what a little effort in GitKraken would provide.
+While that's a worthy goal, being able to easily review changes, amend commits, pull and merge remote changes from multiple sources, and other things, I'm not sure a newbie could do all at any time near what a little effort in GitKraken would provide.
 So overall, it's a win.
 I've used it for this blog and am pretty darn happy with it.
-The cost for professional if using in a work enviroment with the need for better profile handling, integration with VSTS and other services is a reasonable cost.
-For those just working with some Github open source repos and jekyll blogs, they have a free community version, so it's a win!
+The cost for professional if using in a work environment with the need for better profile handling, integration with VSTS and other services is a reasonable cost.
+For those just working with some Github open source repos and Jekyll blogs, they have a free community version, so it's a win!

 ## A Free Alternative

 Source Tree from Atlassian is a pretty solid product as well that I've used.
-Unfortunately I've had stability issues with it lately, and it lacks the most important feature required for all good code tools... a dark theme :-) Overall it has promise, but it tends towards so many options it can be daunting.
+Unfortunatelym I've had stability issues with it lately, and it lacks the most important feature required for all good code tools... a dark theme :-)... on Windows at least as of now.
+No success getting dark theme traction except on Mac. -1 demerits for this omission!
+Overall it has promise, but it tends towards so many options it can be daunting.
 I'd lean towards the implementation by GitKraken being much cleaner, designed for simplicity and flexibility.

 *Disclaimer: I like to review developer software from time to time, and occcasionally recieve a copy to continue using.
 This does not impact my reviews whatsoever, as I only use the stuff I find helpful that might be worth sharing.
 Good software makes the world go round!*